Cnly/GitHup/README.md

     | |- info.txt
     ---

-The format of the info.txt is:
+The format of info.txt is:

     version: YOUR_VERSION_HERE_AS_STRING
     releaseDate: YOUR_DATE_HERE_AS_STRING